microsoft/teams-ai/js/samples/07.whoBot/README.md

     cd teams-ai/js/samples/07.whoBot/
     ```

 4. Duplicate the `sample.env` in the `teams-ai/js/samples/07.whoBot` folder.
 Rename the file to `.env`.

-5. If you are using OpenAI then only keep the `OPENAI_KEY` and add in your key.
+5. Fill in the `.env` variables with your keys.
+If you are using OpenAI then only keep the `OPENAI_KEY` and add in your key.
 Otherwise if you are using AzureOpenAI then only keep the `AZURE_OPENAI_KEY`, `AZURE_OPENAI_ENDPOINT` variables and fill them in appropriately.

 6. Update `config.json` and `bot.ts` with your model deployment name.